rutgersdh/dh-sources/README.md

 ### 2025

 This list was recently refreshed and updated with some library sources for text and data mining (TDM).
+It is not considered exhaustive, merely a good starting point for any Rutgers researcher interested in computational text analysis.
 A note that most Rutgers University Libraries databases do not allow automated or bulk downloads within existing contracts.
-Please [contact the Libraries](mailto:ask@libraries.rutgers.edu) or the [digital humanities librarian](https://www.libraries.rutgers.edu/directory/francesca-giannetti) if a source you wish to use is *not* on this list.
+Please [contact the Libraries](mailto:ask@libraries.rutgers.edu) or the [digital humanities librarian](https://www.libraries.rutgers.edu/directory/francesca-giannetti) for additional help with sources for your TDM project.

 ### 2018